cogini/mix-deploy-example/README.md

 ## Build

-Build the app as usual and make a release:
+Build the app and make a release:

 ```shell
 bin/build
 ```

+## Initialize local system

-## Set up the local system, creating users, directories, etc
+Run this once to set up the system, creating users, directories, etc:

 ```shell
 sudo bin/deploy-init-local